TumbleOwlee/gene-set-enrichment/README.md

 Afterwards you will have a `renv.sif` file that contains the R environment.
 You can execute any command in this environment by executing `./renv.sif <command>`.
 To get to the interactive R shell, just run `./renv.sif R` and use it as if it was installed locally.

 Alternatively you can check out the `Actions` tab since the configured workflow will perform a build whenever the file `./singularity/renv.def` changes.
 This way you can simply download the attached file and unpack the `renv.sif` image.
+Make sure to look for any workflow that took more than 5 minutes since a workflow is started by any commit, but the image is only created if the definition file changes as part of the commit.

 ## Docker